An important moment for conservation on the Farallon Islands

 Right now, the USFWS is considering an important decision and a significant opportunity for ecological restoration: the eradication of the invasive house mouse from the Farallon Islands.
 Point Blue would like to voice our strong support for this project and, if you agree, we encourage you to do the same by submitting a public comment letter to the California Coastal Commission (CCC) letting them know you support the Service’s project to eradicate the invasive house mice.
 The CCC is meeting on July 10th to vote on the project and they need to hear from you by 5pm on Friday July 5th for your comment to be considered.
 Please reference “July 2019 Agenda Item Wednesday 14a CD – 0002 – 19” in any comments and see some key points at the bottom of this post you can include in your comment.

-Referred to by some as “California’s Galapagos,” the Farallones host the largest seabird breeding colony in the continental United States and 25% percent of California’s breeding seabirds (more than 300,000 individuals of 13 species).
+Referred to by some as “California’s Galapagos,” the Farallones host the largest seabird breeding colony in the contiguous United States and 25% percent of California’s breeding seabirds (more than 300,000 individuals of 13 species).
 Before human-caused disturbances, more than one million seabirds bred at the Farallones.
 Over the last 40 years, the USFWS has strived to restore the Farallones by removing invasive plants and animals that have negatively impacted the island ecosystem.
 As an example, introduced, invasive cats and rabbits were removed in the 1970’s with positive ecological responses including the return of breeding rhinoceros auklets after a long absence.

 Today, the invasive house mouse is the last invasive vertebrate remaining on the Farallones.
 Introduced by sailing vessels, likely in the 19th century, these mice exist on the islands in plague-like levels–at times reaching as many 1,270 mice per hectare, one of the highest observed densities in the world.
 The presence of invasive house mice is negatively impacting the Ashy Storm-petrel, other seabirds, Burrowing Owls, Farallon arboreal salamanders, Farallon camel crickets, and the islands’ vegetation.
 Threats to the rare and threatened Ashy Storm-petrel’s declining population are of particular concern.